onkar-03/The-Ultimate-React/07. PopFlix/Theory Notes.md

 We can modify the Modal component to accept children through the children prop.
 This way, we can pass any component as a child, making the Modal reusable:

+### How Composition Works

+- **Children Prop:** One of the most common ways to achieve composition is by using the `children` prop.
+This allows any content, including other components, to be passed into the parent component, which can then render it appropriately.
+- **Component Props:** Another way to compose components is by passing them as explicit props.
+This allows for even more control over which components are included and how they are rendered.

+#### EG: Using the `children` prop

 ```jsx
 function Modal({ children }) {
   return <div className='modal'>{children}</div>;